 This rule demonstrates the favoritism the legal system has for the healthcare industry and how seriously injured patients are required to jump through a number of legal hoops to file a medical malpractice claim in Michigan.

 That’s a lot of deadlines to remember and satisfy.
 It’s clear that an experienced Michigan medical malpractice attorney is critical to satisfying all of the legal requirements to filing a claim.

 Speak with an Experienced Michigan Medical Malpractice Attorney

-For a free consultation with an experienced medical malpractice attorney in Michigan, contact Buchanan Firm.
+For a free consultation with an experienced personal injury attorney in Grand Rapids, contact Buchanan Firm.
 We can discuss your situation if you believe you’ve been injured as the result of a misdiagnosis, missed diagnosis, or an error in lab results.